Loctree/rust-mux/docs/dev/guidelines.md

-# rmcp_mux Development Guidelines
+# rmcp-mux Development Guidelines

 This document is intended for an industry specialist who may not be a day‑to‑day programmer but is comfortable with command‑line tools and configuration files.
-It explains how to build, configure, test, and extend the `rmcp_mux` project **based on the Rust source code itself**.
+It explains how to build, configure, test, and extend the `rmcp-mux` project **based on the Rust source code itself**.

 The project is a **Rust** workspace built with **Cargo** (Rust’s package manager and build tool).
 It provides:

-- a main binary called `rmcp_mux` – a robust MCP mux that manages a single MCP server process and many clients over a Unix socket; and
+- a main binary called `rmcp-mux` – a robust MCP mux that manages a single MCP server process and many clients over a Unix socket; and
 - a helper binary `rmcp_mux_proxy` – a lightweight proxy that connects standard input/output (STDIN/STDOUT) to the mux’s Unix socket.